Examples of advancement in a Sentence

 Twenty-nine percent said that behavior involved a boss or someone else in a position of authority; 20% said they were propositioned in exchange for career advancement.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'advancement.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 decadence, decay, decline, decrease, degeneration, descent, deterioration, diminishment, downgrade, ebbing, failing, flagging, languishment, lapse, lessening, reduction, sinking, slowing, weakening, worsening;

 ADVANCEMENT Defined for English Language Learners

 Definition of advancement for English Language Learners

 : the act or result of making something better, more successful, etc.

 : the act of being raised to a higher rank or position

-- the advancement of learning
+- the advancement of science

-Seen & Heard
+Seen and Heard